I want to tell you about a pharmaceutical sales representative I observed last month.

 What the Research Actually Says

-I’ve spent the past two decades reading what academics have discovered about sales performance.
+I have spent two decades reading what academics have discovered about sales performance.
 Not the airport bookstore variety.
-The peer-reviewed, meta-analysed, replicated findings from journals most pharmaceutical executives have never heard of.
+The peer-reviewed, meta-analysed, replicated findings from journals most pharmaceutical executives have never encountered.

-Verbeke, Dietz, and Verwaal (2011) conducted a comprehensive meta-analysis of sales performance drivers.
-They examined studies spanning 26 years and identified the five factors that actually predict sales success.
-The strongest predictor?
-Selling-related knowledge (β = .28).
-Second strongest?
-Degree of adaptiveness (β = .27).
+Verbeke, Dietz, and Verwaal (2011) conducted a comprehensive meta-analysis of sales performance drivers, examining studies spanning 26 years.
+The strongest predictor of sales success was selling-related knowledge (beta = .28).
+The second strongest was degree of adaptiveness (beta = .27).

 Not personality.
 Not charm.
 Not even experience.

 Knowledge and adaptation.
-The ability to know things the customer doesn’t, and the ability to change approach based on what you learn.
+The ability to know things the customer does not, and the ability to change approach based on what you learn.

-Vinchur and colleagues (1998) discovered something that should reshape how we recruit: the conscientiousness facet of “achievement striving” correlates with objective sales performance at r = .41.
-That’s a correlation stronger than most pharmaceutical interventions achieve in clinical trials.
+Vinchur and colleagues (1998) found that the conscientiousness facet of “achievement striving” correlates with objective sales performance at r = .41 - a correlation stronger than most pharmaceutical interventions achieve in clinical trials.

-But here’s the finding that changed how I think about this industry entirely.
+But here is the finding that changed how I think about this industry entirely.

-Intelligence doesn’t predict sales performance.
+Intelligence does not predict sales performance.
 Knowledge does.
 Adaptation does.
 Structured discipline does.

 So why do most pharmaceutical companies still hire based on interview impressions, train based on product features, and measure based on call quantity?

-Because they haven’t built the system that makes knowledge and adaptation possible.
+Because they have not built the system that makes knowledge and adaptation possible.

 The Rep as Conductor

-In 2019, I stood in front of a whiteboard in our Johannesburg office and drew a picture that would become the foundation of everything Herbst Group does.
+In 2019, I stood at a whiteboard in our Johannesburg office and drew a picture that became the foundation of everything we do at Herbst Group.

-On the left side, I drew the traditional pharmaceutical representative: a messenger carrying information from the company to the customer.
+On the left: the traditional pharmaceutical representative.
+A messenger carrying information from the company to the customer.
 Arrow pointing one direction.
 Product knowledge in.
 Prescription hopefully out.

-On the right side, I drew something different: a figure standing at the centre of a complex web.
+On the right: something different.
+A figure standing at the centre of a complex web.
 Information flowing in from multiple sources.
 Insights flowing out to multiple stakeholders.
-The rep wasn’t carrying messages.
+The rep was not carrying messages.
 The rep was coordinating value.

 Like a conductor in front of an orchestra.

-The rep doesn’t play every instrument.
-The rep ensures every instrument plays at the right time, in the right key, for the right audience.
-The rep arrives prepared because someone else has already analysed the score.
-The rep delivers a performance, not a pitch.
+The conductor does not play every instrument.
+The conductor ensures every instrument plays at the right time, in the right key, for the right audience.
+The conductor arrives prepared because someone has already analysed the score.
+The performance is delivered, not improvised.

 The Conductor rep receives a notification every Monday at 7 AM.
 It contains: